pwwang/Bioinformatics-cheatsheet/README.md

 - **[samtools](https://github.com/samtools/samtools)**: SAM Tools provide various utilities for manipulating alignments in the SAM/BAM format, including sorting, merging, indexing and generating alignments in a per-position format.
 - **[VCFtools](https://vcftools.github.io/index.html)**: A set of tools written in Perl and C++ for working with VCF files.

+## Statistics
+### Distributions
+- **T-distribution**: Student's t-distribution (or t-distribution) is any member of a family of continuous probability distributions that arises when estimating the mean of a normally distributed population in situations where the sample size is small and population standard deviation is unknown.

+### Tests
+- **T-Test**: A t-test is any statistical hypothesis test in which the test statistic follows a Student's t-distribution under the null hypothesis.
+It can be used to determine if two sets of data are significantly different from each other. [@Wiki](https://en.wikipedia.org/wiki/Student%27s_t-test)
+- **[GSEA - Gene Set Enrichment Analysis](http://software.broadinstitute.org/gsea/index.jsp)**: Gene Set Enrichment Analysis (GSEA) is a computational method that determines whether an a priori defined set of genes shows statistically significant, concordant differences between two biological states (e.g. phenotypes).
+- **[fgsea](https://github.com/ctlab/fgsea)**: An R-package for fast preranked gene set enrichment analysis (GSEA).

+### Machine Learning
+- **SVM - Support Vector Machine**: support vector machines (SVMs, also support vector networks) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis. [@Wiki](https://en.wikipedia.org/wiki/Support_vector_machine)